BayloraiEX/bd-hornysburger/README.md

 # Simple and eazy setup!
  Drag bd-hornysburger into your resource folder and ensure bd-hornysburger

+Want to use the van? ensure hornysburger-van in  your server.cfg or add to your carpack

  Copy and Paste this into your qb-core --> Shared --> items.lua
 ```
 QBShared.Items = {